cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/policy.md

 If we find cheating or plagiarism, your assignment will be receiving an *F*.
 This especially includes copying text without proper attribution.
-Furthermore, we will follow IU policy and **report your case to the dean of students** who may elect to exspell you form the university in severe cases.
+Furthermore, we will follow IU policy and **report your case to the dean of students** who may elect to expel you form the university in severe cases.
 Please understand that it is **your doing** and the instructors have no choice as to **follow university policies**.
 Thus, please do not blame the instructors for **your